Canon Alexander Galloway

 Canon Alexander Galloway (c.
 1478 – c.
 1552) was a 16th-century cleric from Aberdeen in Scotland.
-He was not only a Canon of St Machar’s Cathedral, he was a Royal Notary and Diocesan Clerk for James IV and James V of Scotland; vicar of the Parishes of Fordyce, Bothelny and Kinkell (1516-1552); five times Rector of King's College – University of Aberdeen; Master of Works on the Bridge of Dee in Aberdeen and for Greyfriars Church in Aberdeen; and Chancellor of the Diocese of Aberdeen.
+He was not only a Canon of St Machar's Cathedral, he was a Royal Notary and Diocesan Clerk for James IV and James V of Scotland; vicar of the parishes of Fordyce, Bothelny and Kinkell (1516-1552); five times Rector of King's College – University of Aberdeen; Master of Works on the Bridge of Dee in Aberdeen and for Greyfriars Church in Aberdeen; and Chancellor of the Diocese of Aberdeen.
 According to Steven Holmes, he was one of the most notable liturgists of his time, designing many fine examples of Sacrament Houses across the North-East of Scotland.
 He was a friend of and adviser to Hector Boece, the first Principal of the University of Aberdeen, as well as Bishop Elphinstone, Chancellor of Scotland and Gavin Dunbar.
-He was an avid anti-Reformationist being a friend of Jacobus Latomus and Desiderius Erasmus Roterodamus and clerics in the Old University of Leuven.
+He was an avid anti-Reformationist being a friend of Jacobus Latomus and Erasmus and clerics in the Old University of Leuven.
 Along with Gavin Dunbar, Galloway designed and had built the western towers of the cathedral and designed the heraldic ceiling, featuring 48 coats of arms in three rows of sixteen.
 More than anyone else he contributed to the development of the artistry of Scottish lettering.
 He has a claim to be what some might call "a Renaissance Man".

 Background

-In 1949, the eminent Aberdeen architect and antiquarian, William Kelly, wrote a brief hagiography and stated:
+In 1949, the Aberdeen architect and antiquarian, William Kelly, wrote a brief hagiography and stated:

 In 2017, Charles Burnett provided an outline of this cleric.
 A publication by Ray McAleese in 2019 provided a character study of Galloway.
 Apart from these publications, Galloway is almost invisible in the history of the north-east of Scotland.
 He was considered by the great reforming Bishop William Elphinstone to be one of his most faithful and able Canons.
 Hector Boece writing in 1522 a biography of Elphinstone, wrote that Elphinstone ".. hardly did anything without Galloway’s guidance..".
-There are no public memorials to him apart from references in two stained glass windows by eminent twentieth-century artists – Charles Eamer Kempe and Douglas Strachan.
-Galloway, when he is recalled is most often remembered as the “architect” of Greyfriars John Knox Church on Broad Street, Aberdeen; the Bridge of Dee; liturgic marks and sacrament houses in Aberdeenshire churches; and finally a striking octagonal baptismal font in St John's, Aberdeen.
+There are no public memorials to him apart from references in two stained glass windows by 20th-century artists – Charles Eamer Kempe and Douglas Strachan.
+Galloway, when he is recalled is most often remembered as the “architect” of Greyfriars John Knox Church on Broad Street, Aberdeen; the Bridge of Dee; liturgic marks and sacrament houses in Aberdeenshire churches; and finally a striking octagonal baptismal font now in St John's, Aberdeen.
 There are no images of him apart from those provided in glass by Kempe and Strachan.